jenkinsci/winstone/README.md

 ## HTTP/2 Support

-Please note Java8 doesn't come with ALPN support.
+*Old versions of* Java 8 doesn't come with ALPN support.
 So you need to include alpn jar in the bootclasspath.

 The version to use depends on your used jvm version.